 ALSO – we have written a further post on Autism Labels, which can be found here –

 There’s been a lot of information and discussion circulating online on the subject of autistic functioning labels, recently.
 A functioning label is essentially a binary diagnosis given to someone described as being autistic.

-The labels are generally “high-functioning” or “low-functioning”, and the clinician diagnosing the autistic person makes a judgment based on the day(s) they see the person, taking into account the person’s ability to ‘function’, e.g. whether they can live independently, hold down a job and pass as neurotypical (NT) to onlookers.
+Although outdated in 2018 (at the time of updating this blog), the autistic functioning labels still commonly heard when describing autistic individuals are generally “high-functioning” or “low-functioning”.
+The clinician that diagnosed the autistic person made a judgment based on the day(s) they saw the person, taking into account the person’s ability to ‘function’, e.g. whether they can live independently, hold down a job and pass as neurotypical (NT) to onlookers.
 Many clinicians are said to also use IQ thresholds to help aid their functioning diagnosis.

 “Take Naoki Higashida for example…”